CarolZhiLi/GB-quiz-portal/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:3000`.

+On startup, check the browser console for:
+- `FIREBASE CONFIG DEBUG` values
+- `✅ Firebase initialized successfully` (means your env vars are set correctly)

 ### Production Build